sunilos/SpringCore/README.md

 # SOSSpringCore
 Containing Spring IOC container configuration, bean lifecycle management and dependency injection examples.

-There three ways to configure a bean
+There are three ways to configure a bean

 1) Using <bean> Tag
 Account, Customer, Role and User beans are configured using bean tags.